 7. Are you ready to take the responsibility?

 Are you ready to take the moral, financial and emotional responsibilities of a spouse and family?
-This is a question you would think was fashioned for the man, but I am sorry to turn to you, my would-be bride, and beg you to answer it as well.
+This is a question that should be asked before marriage to both the bride and the groom.

 8. What are our financial goals?